Joey2522/Challenge-9-README-Generator/README.md

   ## Installation
   I had to install node.js “inquirer” in order to create this README generator.

+  ## Usage
+  Here is a link to a YouTube video demonstrating the generator.

   ## Motivation
   I wanted to help my fellow coders with a quick and easy way to generate a professional README.